torvalds/linux/Documentation/networking/arcnet.rst

 	Should be fine linux->linux, just pretend you're using Ethernet cards. oak.oakland.edu:/simtel/msdos/nfs has some nice DOS clients.
 There is also a DOS-based NFS server called SOSS.
-It doesn't multitask quite the way Linux does (actually, it doesn't multitask AT ALL) but you never know what you might need.
+It doesn't multitask quite the way GNU/Linux does (actually, it doesn't multitask AT ALL) but you never know what you might need.

 	With AmiTCP (and possibly others), you may need to set the following